core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 that document will need to specify how later occurrences of the option extend the series of equivalent Uri-Path options from the first value.

-Server implementations that treat repeated Uri-Path-Abbr options like any other critical unprocessable option (i.e., by responding with 4.02 Bad Option) support the transition to such an extension.
+Server implementations that treat repeated Uri-Path-Abbrev options like any other critical unprocessable option (i.e., by responding with 4.02 Bad Option) support the transition to such an extension.
 <!-- It'd be great to state "this is already required in 7252", but it only implies that and doesn't make it explicit. -->